TEAMMATES/teammates/docs/ide-usage.md

 ##### Configuring ESLint for IntelliJ

-**NOTE**
-> You can [configure all the static analysis tools automatically](#intellij-automatic-setup) for IntelliJ IDEA or follow the manual instructions.

 1. If you have not installed Node.js and ESLint, please refer to [install necessary tools and languages](setting-up.md#step-1-install-necessary-tools-and-languages) and [set up project specific settings and dependencies](setting-up.md#step-3-set-up-project-specific-settings-and-dependencies).
-1. Open `File → Settings` or `IntelliJ IDEA → Preferences`.
+2. Open `File → Settings` or `IntelliJ IDEA → Preferences`.
-1. Go to `Languages & Frameworks → JavaScript → Code Quality Tools → ESLint`.
+3. Go to `Languages & Frameworks → JavaScript → Code Quality Tools → ESLint`.
-1. Check the box next to `Enable`.
+4. Check the box next to `Enable`.
-1. The `Node interpreter` and `Stylelint package` should have been auto-filled to your locally installed NodeJS and `$PROJECT_DIR$/node_modules/stylelint` respectively.
+5. The `Node interpreter` and `Stylelint package` should have been auto-filled to your locally installed NodeJS and `$PROJECT_DIR$/node_modules/stylelint` respectively.
 Point them to the right locations if they are not.
-1. Point `Configuration file:` to the location of `teammates-eslint.yml`.
+6. Point `Configuration file:` to the location of `teammates-eslint.yml`.
-1. Under 'Extra eslint options:', add `--ignore-pattern 'src/main/webapp/js/*.js' --ignore-pattern 'src/main/webapp/test/*.js' --ignore-pattern 'test-output/**/*.js'`.
+7. Under 'Extra eslint options:', add `--ignore-pattern 'src/main/webapp/js/*.js' --ignore-pattern 'src/main/webapp/test/*.js' --ignore-pattern 'test-output/**/*.js'`.
-1. Click `OK`.
+8. Click `OK`.

 ##### Configuring Stylelint for IntelliJ

 1. If you have not installed Node.js and ESLint, please refer to [install necessary tools and languages](setting-up.md#step-1-install-necessary-tools-and-languages) and [set up project specific settings and dependencies](setting-up.md#step-3-set-up-project-specific-settings-and-dependencies).
-1. Open `File → Settings` or `IntelliJ IDEA → Preferences`.
+2. Open `File → Settings` or `IntelliJ IDEA → Preferences`.
-1. Go to `Languages & Frameworks → Stylesheets → Stylelint`.
+3. Go to `Languages & Frameworks → Stylesheets → Stylelint`.
-1. Check the box next to `Enable`.
+4. Check the box next to `Enable`.
-1. The `Node interpreter` and `Stylelint package` should have been auto-filled to your locally installed NodeJS and `$PROJECT_DIR$/node_modules/stylelint` respectively.
+5. The `Node interpreter` and `Stylelint package` should have been auto-filled to your locally installed NodeJS and `$PROJECT_DIR$/node_modules/stylelint` respectively.
 Point them to the right locations if they are not.
-1. Click `OK`.
+6. Click `OK`.
-1. Copy `$PROJECT_DIR$/static-analysis/teammates-stylelint.yml` to `$PROJECT_DIR$/.stylelintrc.yml`.
+7. Copy `$PROJECT_DIR$/static-analysis/teammates-stylelint.yml` to `$PROJECT_DIR$/.stylelintrc.yml`.

 #### IntelliJ automatic setup
 1. Ensure the following plugins are installed.
 [CheckStyle-IDEA](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea),